-As noted above, this analysis amounts to a one-sample t-test on the first level images, testing for a zero-mean effect across subjects.
-Because we will have only 11 degrees of freedom we will use a pseudo t-test.
-We used a variance smoothing of 4 mm FWHM, comparable to the original within subject smoothing.
+Voxel-level Statistic: As noted above, this analysis amounts to a one-sample t-test on the first level difference images, testing for a zero-mean effect across subjects.
+We use a pseudo t-test, with a variance smoothing of 4mm FWHM, comparable to the original within subject smoothing.
 In our experience, the use of any variance smoothing is more important than the particular magnitude (FWHM) of the smoothing.